ENS.2021.1a | 30′

 Timo Variations was composed for and is dedicated to one of my oldest and closest friends, the composer and pianist Timo Andres, and comprises a theme followed by nine variations and a closing aria.

-Timo’s theme is based around two ideas, a simple turn and a rising and falling three-note gesture.
-Cast in an AAB form, we first hear both ideas semplice over wandering chords, until in the B section the turn is transformed into a descending pattern that settles into a luscious abschied.
+Timo’s theme is based around two ideas: a simple turn and a rising and falling three-note gesture.
+Cast in an AAB form, we first hear both ideas semplice over wandering, chromatic harmonies, until in the B section the turn is transformed into a descending pattern that settles into a luscious abschied.

 A performance of Timo’s theme is followed by nine variations organized into three parts.
 Each part corresponds to the theme’s divisions—Part I to the first A section, Part II to the second, and Part III to the B section—while each of the three variations nestled within further recapitulates that fractal form.
-Some variations are more spare, examining each of the three musical ideas as if under a microscope, some are more minimalist, pattern-based, while others reference variations by Liszt, Brahms, Bach, Pärt, and even Webern.
+Some variations are more spare, examining each of the three musical ideas as if under a microscope, some more maximal and some more minimal, and each in addition pays homage to at least one composer I love, including Couperin, Brahms, Ligeti, Schumann, Bach, Pärt, Webern, and Cage.

-After one final burst of brilliant passagework, the piece concludes with an aria which is both a recapitulation and variation of the entire original theme, bringing Timo Variations to a gentle close.
+After one final burst of brilliant Lisztian passagework, the piece concludes with an ersatz baroque aria which is both a recapitulation and variation of the entire original theme, bringing Timo Variations to a gentle close.